nerab/dropcaster/README.md

 Publish a New Episode
 ---------------------

-1. Drop the mp3 file into the Dropbox Public folder (e.g. ~/Dropbox/Public), and then run
+1. Drop the mp3 file into the Dropbox Public folder (e.g. ~/Dropbox/Public), and then run the following command in the directory where the mp3 files reside:

         $ dropcaster > index.rss